Veterans Burial Allowance

 Eligible surviving spouses of record are paid automatically upon notification of the veteran’s death, without the need to submit a claim.
 VA may grant additional benefits, including the plot or interment allowance and transportation allowance, if it receives a claim for these benefits.

 If necessary, you can apply by filling out VA Form 21P-530, Application for Burial Benefits.
-You should attach a copy of the veteran’s military discharge document (DD 214 or equivalent) and a death certificate.
+You should attach a copy of the veteran’s military discharge document (DD-214 or equivalent) and death certificate.
 If you are claiming transportation expenses, please attach a receipt for the expenses paid.

-You can get help from your funeral director, local or state VA office or by calling VA at 800-827-1000.
+You can get help from your funeral director, from your local or state VA office, or by calling VA at 800-827-1000.

 Stay on Top of Your Veteran Benefits